 What’s the Best Way to Prevent the Flu?

 The simplest and most effective prevention is getting a flu shot ahead of the flu season.
-Like all vaccines it is not 100% effective, and has risks associated with it.
-But in healthy adults it is shown to be effective 40-60% of the time.
+Like all vaccines, it is not 100% effective.
+According to the CDC, “while vaccine effectiveness can vary, studies show that flu vaccination reduces the risk of flu illness by between 40% and 60% among the overall population during seasons when most circulating flu viruses are well-matched to those used to make flu vaccines.”
 It also reduces the severity of the illness when it doesn’t entirely prevent it.
 The CDC has deemed flu shots safe for children six months and older.
-Nasal spray vaccines are also available.

 Practicing a healthy lifestyle can help your immune system ward off the flu virus.
 This includes: